mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 For although I've built my own identity and my own vision of what it means to be a man, I also recognize that this project—along with some of the ways I creatively express myself more broadly—do share superficialities with that shallow, stereotypical version of masculinity that I struggled to overcome for so long.
 I get that *Sex Tapes* could be problematic.
 And I get that I've made some bad jokes and double entendres in this write-up.
 But understand: I really enjoy this stuff!
 This feels honest to me, even if honesty meant admitting some things here that were probably better left unsaid.
 Because when you get right down to it, they actually aren't bad things.
 All of this is just bits of who I am.
 And yes, I still laugh at very non-progressive movies like *New Year's Evil* and *Olga's House of Shame*.
 And I still love the *Loaded with Love* EP from *Nightstop* musically and I love how trashy its cleavage album cover is.
 And I still like letterpressing posters with explosions and footballs on them.
 And I still like looking at women.
 And I still think about being with them all the time.
 I do not deny it.
 I am not ashamed of it.

-And yet I am also far, far more than what I fear those things may imply to those who do not know me.
-By those who want to see me only in their terms.
+And yet I am also far, far more than what I fear those things may imply to those who do not know me, those who want to see me only in their terms.
 And while I perhaps haven't done the best job arguing my case here, that's besides the point!
 Even though I know who I am, part of me is still scared of being dismissed as just another toxic male.
 I am still scared of being labeled something that I've been trying to escape much of my adult life.

 So in short, why did *Sex Tapes* scare me?
 I was scared of being seen as one of *those* dudes.
 You know, the kind of dude who would create a project called *Sex Tapes*.